Russian tycoon to fund restoration of ancient Roman basilica

 Usmanov, 61, Russia's third-richest person according to U.S. magazine Forbes, said he had donated 1.5 million euros ($1.6 million) to renovate the nave of the Basilica Ulpia, built almost 2,000 years ago under Emperor Trajan.

-Bigger than most football pitches at about 60 metres by 180 metres, Usmanov described the basilica as "one of the largest and most important civic buildings in ancient Rome".
+Bigger than most football pitches at about 60 meters by 180 meters, Usmanov described the basilica as "one of the largest and most important civic buildings in ancient Rome".
 Last year he gave 500,000 euros to help renovate Rome's Capitoline Museum.

 Italian culture minister Dario Franceschini is under pressure after major collapses of walls at Pompeii over the last two years raised concerns about Italy's ability to maintain some of the world's most treasured ancient sites.